 Please note that general publicity about 'student bank accounts' is probably not available to international students.
 Most banks will offer the option to open a 'basic account' or will offer an account specifically designed for international students.

-All the banks listed below have branches on Tottenham Court Road (the nearest main road to the School) and other locations near LSHTM.
+All the banks listed below have branches on Tottenham Court Road (the nearest main road to LSHTM) and other locations nearby.
 Bank branches around LSHTM and the Bloomsbury area will be used to dealing with students.

 - Helpful resources